sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

 What do we keep?
 What categories do we create?
 Do we provide a default _element_constructor_ in the category (if yes, it is highly incompatible with facade)?

+In a next future we should think about mutability/immutability.

 == Behavior of algorithms with infinite input data ==

 What to do for equality of infinite words ?